Local Government Board

 The Local Government Board (LGB) was a British Government supervisory body overseeing local administration in England and Wales from 1871 to 1919.

-The LGB was created by the Local Government Board Act 1871 (C. 70) and took over the public health and local government responsibilities of the Home Secretary and the Privy Council and all the functions of the Poor Law Board, which was abolished.
+The LGB was created by the Local Government Board Act 1871 (34 & 35 Vict. c.
+70) and took over the public health and local government responsibilities of the Home Secretary and the Privy Council and all the functions of the Poor Law Board, which was abolished.

 In 1919 the LGB was converted into a new department called the Ministry of Health.

 Membership

 The board was headed by a president, appointed by and serving at the pleasure of the British monarch.
 The president was permitted to hold a seat and vote in the House of Commons, and the position was generally held by a cabinet minister.

 In addition the board had a number of ex officio members consisting of the Lord President of the Council, the Principal Secretaries of State, the Lord Privy Seal and the Chancellor of the Exchequer.
 The ex officio members were not paid a salary.
 The board itself seldom met, with policy being decided by the president of the board.
-He was assisted by a Parliamentary Secretary (also a member of the Commons), and a permanent secretary (a civil servant).
+He was assisted by a parliamentary secretary (a member of the Commons), and a permanent secretary (a civil servant).
 The practical work of the LGB was carried out by its salaried officers.

 Officers

 The Local Government Board was permitted to appoint such secretaries, assistant secretaries, inspectors, auditors, clerks, messengers, "and other officers" as they deemed fit, subject to the approval of the treasury.
-Salaries paid to officers were required to be confirmed by parliament.
+Salaries paid to officers were required to be confirmed by Parliament.
 On the formation of the LGB, the existing staff of the Poor Law Board, the Local Government Act Office and the Medical Department of the Privy Council were transferred to the new body.